kids encyclopedia robot

 Arthur Lee Smith Jr.

-Molefi Kete Asante (/əˈsænteɪ/ ə-SAN-tay; born Arthur Lee Smith Jr.; August 14, 1942) is an American professor and philosopher.
-He is a leading figure in the fields of African-American studies, African studies, and communication studies.
+Molefi Kete Asante (/əˈsænt/ ə-SAN-tay; born Arthur Lee Smith Jr.; August 14, 1942) is an American philosopher who is a leading figure in the fields of African-American studies, African studies, and communication studies.
 He is currently a professor in the Department of Africology at Temple University, where he founded the PhD program in African-American Studies.
 He is president of the Molefi Kete Asante Institute for Afrocentric Studies.

-Asante is known for his writings on Afrocentricity, a school of thought that has influenced the fields of sociology, intercultural communication, critical theory, political science, the history of Africa, and social work.
+Asante advocates for Afrocentricity, a school of thought that has influenced the fields of sociology, intercultural communication, critical theory, political science, the history of Africa, and social work.
 He is the author of more than 66 books and the founding editor of the Journal of Black Studies.
 He is the father of author and filmmaker M. K. Asante.

 Early life and education